 One of my go-to brands for most of my mobile accessories is Anker.
 I have many of their power banks, wall socket adapters, and wireless Bluetooth earbuds.
 I haven’t had any problems with any of them and would happily recommend any of them.
 So, it’s natural that when I wanted a power adapter that would do the same job as Canon’s USB power adapter, but for a lot less, I would turn to Anker.

 I’ve found two equally good adapters to charge your EOS R (or RP) battery from a wall adapter.
 They are the Anker PowerPort Atom PD 1 wall plug adapter and the Anker PowerPort PD 2 wall plug adapter.

 They are both highly rated, but more importantly, I know they will charge the EOS R (or RP) battery inside the camera.

-Both of these adapters have an impressive spec, are reliable, and come at a fairly modest price.
+Both adapters have an impressive spec, are reliable, and come at a modest price.

 The Anker PowerPort Atom PD 1 wall plug adapter picked up an innovation award at CES 2018.
 For more details or to buy on Amazon, follow the link.

 The Anker PowerPort PD 2 wall plug adapter is another excellent alternative to Canon’s adapter but at a much better price.